Sour Things: The Pantry

 Sour Jars, watercolor, ink,brine on artisanal coton paper, 21.5x29cmcm, 22 drawings, 2023

-be free if I were an object?"
+A sentence written by a thirteen-year-old Gazan girl and shared on the Palestinian Museum's social media, "Would I be free if I were an object?"
 This sentence felt so heavy on my heart, the helplessness inscribed in it was immense.
 I made this series of drawings to understand it.
 My object of questioning was the jar, and the phrase runs through the drawings in different permutations, trying to understand if freedom is ever attainable.

 His/story, video, 14’40, 2023.